zxynj/zxynj-personal-website/content/post/explain_lightgbm_algorithm_from_source_code_and_api_parameters_wb.md

 * *min_sum_hessian_in_leaf*, default = 1e-3, type = double, aliases: min_sum_hessian_per_leaf, min_sum_hessian, min_hessian, min_child_weight, constraints: min_sum_hessian_in_leaf >= 0.0.
     + minimal sum hessian in one leaf.
 Like min_data_in_leaf, it can be used to deal with over-fitting.

 We should also notice that it calculates the other child node's data count and sum hessians using the parent node and the current level.
-This is the historgram subtraction speedup mentioned in the lightgbm [features](https://lightgbm.readthedocs.io/en/latest/Features.html) page.
+This is the histogram subtraction speedup mentioned in the lightgbm [features](https://lightgbm.readthedocs.io/en/latest/Features.html) page.

 If the current level is splittable and the objective function is larger than the sum of the parent node's objective function and the API paramter *min_gain_to_split*, the split gain and the split is recorded.
 They are updated as the model goes over all levels are finds one that provides the largest split gain.